-Documentation of university building evacuation/fire drills is maintained by Environmental Health and Safety, Student Life and University Housing is maintained in accordance with the procedure (GS 43) for Records Retention for Safety, Health and Environmental Protection procedure, which can be found in the Safety Manual at https://ehs.utk.edu/index.php/table-of-policies-plans-procedures-guides/records-retention/.
+Documentation of university building evacuation/fire drills is maintained by Environmental Health and Safety, and Student Life.
+University Housing's documentation is maintained in accordance with the procedure (GS 43) for Records Retention for Safety, Health and Environmental Protection procedure, which can be found in the Safety Manual at https://ehs.utk.edu/index.php/table-of-policies-plans-procedures-guides/records-retention/.
 Key performance measures are established, evaluated, and feedback is provided to the building occupants.
 A record of conducted drills is available upon request from Environmental Health and Safety.